mazharalibaig/RASH/README.md

 # RASH
-Room Allocation System for Hostels
+Room Allotment System for Hostels - web portal for allotting and changing rooms with seperate interfaces for wardens, caretakers and students.

 ## INSTALLATION :